algorand/bls_sigs_ref/python-impl/README.md

 # hash-to-curve pure Python implementation

-This directory contains an implementation of the optimized simplfied SWU map to G2 of BLS12-381, in pure python.
+This directory contains implementations of the optimized simplfied SWU maps to G1 and G2 of BLS12-381, in pure python.

 # license